Dem candidates bring diversity to Florida governor’s race

 Of the five major candidates on the Democratic ballot for governor, Orlando-area businessman Chris King is the only white, Christian man, making the Aug.
 28 primary one of the most diverse in a diverse state.

-That fact is not lost on voters like Sharon Davies from Cape Carol.
+That fact is not lost on voters like Sharon Davies from Cape Coral.

 "I am an old lady.
 I am 71.
 I am so happy to see that we have people willing to step up who don't just look like some of us.
 And they have such different ideas, different backgrounds.
 I think that all of those cultures coming together is going to make us a much stronger state and a much stronger nation," said Davies, a Democrat who is white.